tonnie789/Trivia_App/README(2).md

 # Full Stack API Final Project

-##Introduction
+#Introduction

 Udacity is invested in creating bonding experiences for its employees and students.
 A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game.
 The aim of the project was to create an API that will allow Udacity employees to play the trivia game so they can test their knowledge in a range of topics.

 All backend code follows PEP8 style guidelines.

-##Getting Started
+#Getting Started
 Pre- requisites and Local Development
 Developers using this project should already have Python3, pip and node installed on their local machines.
-Follow instructions to install the latest version of python for your platform in the (python docs)
+Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-###Virtual Environment
+**Virtual Environment**
 Ensure you have a virtual environment set up and running, this keeps your dependencies for each project separate and organised.
-Instructions for setting up a virtual environment for your platform can be found in the (python docs).
+Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

-###PIP Dependencies
+**PIP Dependencies**
 Once you have your virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running:

 `bash